-- (1) Total revenue is to be allocated between reference and other services in the ratio in which costs are allocated between reference and other services. - (2) Costs are to be allocated between reference and other services as follows: - (a) costs directly attributable to reference services are to be allocated to those services; and - (b) costs directly attributable to pipeline services that are not reference services are to be allocated to those services; and - (c) other costs are to be allocated between reference and other services on a basis (which must be consistent with the revenue and pricing principles) determined or approved by the AER. - (3) The AER may, however, permit the allocation of the costs of rebateable services, in whole or part, to reference services if: - (a) the AER is satisfied that the service provider will apply an appropriate portion of the revenue generated from the sale of rebateable services to provide price rebates (or refunds) to the users of reference services; and - (b) any other conditions determined by the AER are satisfied. - (4) A pipeline service is a rebateable service if: - (a) the service is not a reference service; and - (b) substantial uncertainty exists concerning the extent of the demand for the service or of the revenue to be generated from the service; and - (c) the market for the service is substantially different from the market for any reference service.
+- (1) Total revenue is to be allocated between reference and other services in the ratio in which costs are allocated between reference and other services. - (2) Costs are to be allocated between reference and other services as follows: - (a) costs directly attributable to reference services are to be allocated to those services; and - (b) costs directly attributable to pipeline services that are not reference services are to be allocated to those services; and - (c) other costs are to be allocated between reference and other services on a basis (which must be consistent with the revenue and pricing principles) determined or approved by the AER. - (3) The AER may, however, permit the allocation of the costs of rebateable services, in whole or part, to reference services if: - (a) the AER is satisfied that the service provider will apply an appropriate portion of the revenue generated from the sale of rebateable services to reduce the reference tariff in accordance with rule 97; and - (b) any other conditions determined by the AER are satisfied. - (4) A pipeline service is a rebateable service if: - (a) the service is not a reference service; and - (b) substantial uncertainty exists concerning the extent of the demand for the service or of the revenue to be generated from the service.